richemslie/ggplib/doc/README.rst

 3. c++ random/legal player
 4. a very simple/minimal MCTS player
 5. ggtest - a test player for Tiltyard (just a configuration and some randomness to 4)
-6. gurgeh.  a fast MCTS player with some extra bells.

 propnet statemachine